timakimit/consulars_web/content/Categories/Pathway Overview/Pathway Information.md

 - The Librarian's Assembly

-- The Institute of Jedi Researchers
+- The Institute of Jedi Academy

 ---